mmistakes/made-mistakes-jekyll/_source/_posts/articles/2013-08-26-hpstr-jekyll-theme.md

 toc: true
 ---

 They say three times the charm, so here is another free Jekyll blog theme for you.
 I've learned a ton since open sourcing my first two themes [on Github](http://github.com/mmistakes), and wanted to try a few new things this time around.
-If you've used my previous themes most of this should be familiar territory...
+If you've used my previous themes most of this should be familiar territory…

 ## Features